google/copybara/docs/reference.md

 ## set

 The built-in set type.
-A set is a mutable, iterable collection of unique values &ndash; the set's
+A set is a mutable collection of unique values &ndash; the set's
 <em>elements</em>.
 The <a href="../globals/all#type">type name</a> of a set is <code>"set"</code>.

 <p>Sets provide constant-time operations to insert, remove, or check for the presence of a value.